 Surrey University: Martin Milton When he was Senior Lecturer in Psychotherapeutic and Counselling Psychology at Surrey University, and he is now developing some ecopsychology thinking within this counselling psychology training.

-Bournemouth University: Paul Stevens is now Senior Lecturer in Psychology at Bournemouth University; he is developing ecopsychology within this setting.
+Bournemouth University: Paul Stevens was Senior Lecturer in Psychology at Bournemouth University; where he developed ecopsychology within this setting.

 There are many other short courses which range from the experiential to conceptual, or some integration of head, heart and hands.
-Please see the Training tab and the Events page of the Ecopsychology Ning website, where both short and longer trainings are listed.
+Please see the Training tab.

 In the world of therapy and healing, ecotherapy has been emerging as people explore the healing benefits of reconnection with nature.
 Below are a few examples we are aware of within UK and Europe.
 (Since this history was written there are many more forms of ecotherapy emerging).